 A fast Internet connection is crucial to your hybrid event's success.
-We recommend 5Mbps upload and download speed at minimum.
+We recommend 25Mbps upload and download speed at minimum.
 Your exact needs may be lower or higher, and experienced AV companies should have a good idea of their needs.
 Discuss this with your AV company before purchasing internet from your venue so you don't overpay or get too little.

 Always have a backup internet option ready.
 If your main internet source fails, your backup source needs to automatically connect to minimize any interruptions.

-Use physical space creatively at the venue to connect your remote and onsite experiences.
+Use physical space creatively at the venue to connect your remote and in-person experiences.
 For example, use a monitor to display virtual attendees' Q&A and polling results, social media mentions, and wall posts.

 Work with your AV company to make sure they have enough space for equipment in each room of your venue.
-Below is an example from a hybrid event we hosted, showing three cameras, confidence monitors, and an encoding technician and kit.
+The image below shows an example from a hybrid event we hosted, showing three cameras, confidence monitors, and an encoding technician and kit.
 Planning and testing with our AV team to determine how best to use the venue space helped us accomplish a stellar hybrid experience. 🚀

-A great practice for a tech rehearsal is to run through your most complex session from beginning to end.
+A great practice for a tech rehearsal is to prioritize running through your most complex session from beginning to end.

 Virtual experience moderating

-Assign at least one person from your team that isn't onsite to be solely focused on your remote audience.
-They can respond to chats and questions, make announcements, and overall ensure that attendees have fun and feel included.
-This person can also watch out for live streaming issues and help catch technical hiccups quickly.
+Assign at least one person from your team to focus solely on your remote audience.
+They can respond to chats and questions, make announcements, and ensure that attendees have fun and feel included.
+This person can also watch out for live streaming issues and help catch and report technical problems quickly.
 Make sure your virtual experience moderator has a direct line to AV personnel so they can report issues right away.

 That's a wrap!
-As you now know, there are a lot of moving parts to producing a live stream for an in-person session.
-However, with good planning and the right partner, you'll ensure a seamless streaming experience for everyone.
+As you now know, there are a lot of moving parts to producing a live stream for a hybrid session.
+However, with good planning and the right partner, you'll ensure a seamless and delightful streaming experience for everyone.